colinlpaterson/colinlpaterson/README.md

 - 👋 Hi, I’m @colinlpaterson
-- 👀 I’m interested in analytics.
+- 👀 I’m interested in analytics, R, SQL.
-- 🌱 I’m currently learning R, SQL, Python.
+- 🌱 I’m currently learning R, SQL.
 - 💞️ I’m looking to collaborate and learn.
 - 📫 How to reach me e: colinlpaterson@gmail or https://www.linkedin.com/in/colin-paterson-4a5b3b/